LispCookbook/cl-cookbook/scripting.md

 ## Building a smaller binary with SBCL's core compression

-Building with SBCL's core compression can dramatically reduce your application's binary size.
-In our case, we passed from 120MB to 23MB, for a loss of a dozen milliseconds of start uptime, which was still under 50ms !
+Building with SBCL's core compression can dramatically reduce your application binary's size.
+In our case, we passed from 120MB to 23MB, for a loss of a dozen milliseconds of start-up time, which was still under 50ms!

 Your SBCL must be built with core compression, see the documentation: [http://www.sbcl.org/manual/#Saving-a-Core-Image](http://www.sbcl.org/manual/#Saving-a-Core-Image)